siavava/portfolio/content/projects/ai/76-constraint-satisfaction.md

 return failure
 ```

-**Ordering heuristics.** Three choices decide which branch to try first:
+Three ordering heuristics decide which branch to try first:

 - **Minimum remaining values (MRV)** picks the variable with the fewest legal
   values left, failing fast on the tightest variable.